NETWAYS/ansible-role-ca/README.md

 Some files are copied to the host you're running Ansible on.

+## Requirements ##

+You need to have the Python library `cryptography` in version `>1.2.3` available. `PyOpenSSL` might also work, but is deprecated.
+Please note that different versions might have different requirements which ciphers to use.
+So watch your Playbook output and be ready to change `ca_openssl_cipher` if needed.

 ## Variables ##

 * `ca_manage_openssl`: Install `openssl` package? (default: `true`)